sharynjs/sharyn/packages/browser.getformfields/README.md

 ## Imports

-Depending on the package you are using, you can import `getFormFields` in the following ways:
+Depending on the package you are using, you can `import` or `require` `getFormFields` in the following ways:

 ```js
 import getFormFields from '@sharyn/browser.getformfields'